CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 Normals are assigned to each of the vertices of the polygon in a mesh (not to the face itself).
 Then to find the normal of a point on the face, we can interpolate the normal using the barycentric coordinates.
 This results in a smoother look to the edges.

  While loading a *.obj* model, not all of them come with the normals precomputed, so to solve this, I included a simple normal calculation mode.
-Though it works, it isn't really idea because while calculating the normals for the vertices, I only use the 3 edges/vertices of that face (and take the cross product) and set all the 3 vertex normals to this same value.
+Though it works, it isn't ideal because while calculating the normals for the vertices, I only use the 3 edges/vertices of that face (and take the cross product) and set all the 3 vertex normals to this same value.

 The issue is that the resultant model will be jagged at the internal edges.
 Below is a comparison of using the normals created using a program (CAD Exchanger) vs calculating them myself (It looks kinda cool actually).
 The solution would be to find all the faces attached to a vertex and then compute the normal using a mean of all the faces, but this has been left for the future.